 Computer Science Teacher

-Ms. Litmanovich (or Ms. L) is thrilled to be starting her first year at Destiny!
+Ms. Lit is thrilled to be starting her second year at Destiny as an Earth Science and Critical Reading teacher!
 She was raised in Seattle, Washington, but has also lived in Russia, Ireland, England, and Los Angeles, where she graduated from the University of Southern California with a B.A. in International Relations and Global Business.
-In her free time, she loves learning/reflecting through traveling, reading, painting, hiking, and different foods.
-But most of all, Ms. L loves spending time with her family, friends, and students!
+In her free time, she loves traveling, reading, playing tennis, painting, hiking, and eating lots.
+But most of all, Ms. Lit loves spending time with her family, friends, and students!

 Ms. Rappaport, originally from Wellesley, Massachusetts, recently graduated from Northwestern University in Evanston, Illinois with a Bachelors/Masters in Materials Science and Engineering and a Bachelor's of Music in French Horn Performance.
 She is very excited to join the Green Dot team as a math teacher, and to continue her westward journey across the US.
 In her spare time, Ms. Rappaport loves to read, write, knit, and hike.